Teksta versija

 1) by sending them by post to the organiser of the auction;

-2) by delivering them directly to the organiser of the auction by the time period specified in Paragraph 23 of this Law.
+2) by delivering them directly to the organiser of the auction by the time limit specified in Paragraph 23 of this Law.

 Section 22.
 Bids for the written auction submitted in person or sent by post shall be kept in closed envelopes until the auction.

 Section 24.
-After opening of the envelopes the organiser of the auction shall draw up a list of the prices bid from the submitted bids, reject invalid bids by noting it in the minutes of the auction, and, if there is no doubt, state that the auction is completed, and also name the highest price and the person who has bid it.
+After opening the envelopes, the organiser of the auction shall draw up a list of the prices bid from the submitted bids, reject invalid bids by noting it in the minutes of the auction, and, if there is no doubt, state that the auction is completed, and also name the highest price and the person who has bid it.
 Minutes shall be taken in respect of this.
-Security shall be repaid to other participants of the auction within the time period specified in the provisions of the auction.
+Security shall be repaid to other participants of the auction within the term specified in the provisions of the auction.

 Section 28.
 (1) A participant of the auction who has submitted a written bid in a closed envelope in time may only participate in oral bidding if he or she withdraws from the written bid before the opening of the auction.